Duration

 Melbourne Research Scholarship (MRS)

-Successful applicants for admission to research and scholarships with Melbourne School of Engineering will typically:
+Successful applicants for admission to research and scholarships with the Faculty of Engineering and Information Technology will typically:

 The majority of scholarships are awarded in Rounds 1, 2 and 3.
 Submit your application as early as possible.